 Accounts about the beginnings of Little Tokyo are hard to verify.
 According to one account, two Japanese, T. Kamo and I. Nosaka, immigrated to the area in 1869.
 A restaurant, Charlie Hama’s, was said to have been opened by a former seaman, Hamanosuke Shigeta, at 340 East First Street.
 According to another account, Shigeta’s establishment was actually on Jackson Street and opened in 1885.
 Another version of the story claims that the first Japanese-American business was a small restaurant near First and Los Angeles Street operated by another ex-seaman, known as Kame.
 Sorting out reality seems about as likely as figuring out how many licks it takes to get to the center of a Tootsie Roll Pop.
 Suffice it to say, some Japanese restaurants may have opened in the 1880s and were run, perhaps, by Japanese ex-seamen.

 After the attack on Pearl Harbor, the FBI raided Issei associations for evidence of disloyalty.
 Even though to this day not one case of espionage has ever been proven against any Japanese-American, at the time roughly 120,000 Japanese-Americans were rounded up and shipped to concentration camps.
-Following their forced removal, roughly 40,000 black and Native Angelenos moved to the then vacant Little Tokyo and the neighborhood became known for several years as Bronzeville.
+Following their forced removal, roughly 40,000 black moved to the then-vacant Little Tokyo and the neighborhood became known for several years as Bronzeville.

 REVITALIZATION OF LITTLE TOKYO

-For many years, Little Tokyo stagnated.
-In 1970, however, the seven-block, sixty-seven acre core of Little Tokyo was designated the Little Tokyo Redevelopment Project Area.
-By the late ’70s, as the Japanese economy grew, several new banks, shopping plazas and hotels opened in Little Tokyo, bolstered by overseas investment, and the area began to revive.
+In 1970, however, the seven-block, 67-acre core of Little Tokyo was designated the Little Tokyo Redevelopment Project Area.
+By the late ’70s, as the Japanese economy grew, several new banks, shopping plazas, and hotels opened in Little Tokyo, bolstered by overseas investment, and the area began to revive economically.
 In 1978, the iconic Yagura Tower (aka The Japanese Village Plaza Fire Tower) was built as part of the revitalization effort.
 Due in part to the internment, the Japanese American community was highly politicized.
-Thus, even though Little Tokyo’s Japanese residents continue to decrease in number, the community has preserved the Japanese character of the neighborhood as a tourist attraction, community center and shopping area.
+Thus, even though Little Tokyo’s Japanese residents continue to decrease in number, the community has preserved the Japanese character of the neighborhood as a tourist attraction, community center, and shopping area.
 In 1986, Japanese-American community activists established First Street as a historic district.
 In 1995, Little Tokyo was declared a National Historic Landmark District.

 CHARACTER OF LITTLE TOKYO

-Befitting a Japanese neighborhood, there are two lovely public Japanese gardens in the neighborhood — the James Irvine Japanese Garden Seiryu-en and the rooftop garden in the Kyoto Grand Hotel and Gardens (formerly the New Otani).
+Befitting a Japanese neighborhood, there are at least two lovely public Japanese gardens in the neighborhood — the James Irvine Japanese Garden (Seiryu-en) and the rooftop garden in the Kyoto Grand Hotel and Gardens (Gan iwashire) (formerly the New Otani).
 In addition, there are many impressive private gardens within the neighborhood that one can stare at appreciatively through fences.

 KOREANIZATION OF LITTLE TOKYO